 Temporary help's market share in May -- that is its portion of all jobs -- also hit a new high and topped 2.06 percent, or 2.0641 percent, compared to April's figure of also 2.06 percent but was incrementally lower at 2.0572 percent.
 A year ago, in April 2016, it was just under 2.00 percent, or 1.9989 percent.

 (if the chart is unclear, click on it to open in a browser window)

-The size of the civilian labor force expanded by 340,000 in February from January, there were 447,000 more employed persons, and 107,000 fewer unemployed persons, which is why the unemployed rate was lower.
-In other words, the growth in the number of employed persons was greater than the growth in the labor force, so the number of unemployed persons also declined, the contraction in the size of the labor force was so big that the unemployment rate fell to a level it has not been at in 16 years.
+The civilian labor force expanded by only 12,000 in April, but there were 156,000 more employed persons and 146,000 fewer unemployed persons.
+In other words, the growth in the number of employed persons was much greater than the growth in the labor force at the same time the number of unemployed persons also declined, the contraction in the size of the labor force was so big that the unemployment rate fell to a level it has not been at in 16 years.